Alexei Yashin

 Alexei Valeryevich Yashin (Алексей Валерьевич Яшин; born 5 November 1973) is a Russian former professional ice hockey centre who played 12 seasons in the National Hockey League (NHL) for the Ottawa Senators and New York Islanders, serving as captain of both teams.
-He also played nine seasons in the Russian Superleague (RSL) and Kontinental Hockey League (KHL) for Dynamo Moscow, CSKA Moscow, Lokomotiv Yaroslavl and SKA Saint Petersburg.
+He also played nine seasons in the Russian Superleague (RSL) and Kontinental Hockey League (KHL) for Dynamo Moscow, CSKA Moscow, Lokomotiv Yaroslavl, and SKA Saint Petersburg.
 He was inducted into the IIHF Hall of Fame in 2020.
+He was named the most valuable player of the RSL in 2008 and has won two gold medals, one silver, and two bronze medals in international play.

 Playing career

+Russia

+Yashin began his professional career playing for Avtomobilist Sverdlovsk in the Soviet Union in the 1990–91 season before joining Dynamo Moscow of the Soviet Championship League for the 1991–92 season on a three-year contract.
+In 28 games with Dynamo, he scored seven goals and three assists for ten points.
+He was heralded as one of the top European prospects ahead of the National Hockey League (NHL)'s entry draft, ranked second among skaters by the NHL's Central Scouting Bureau.
+He returned to Dynamo for the 1992–93 season, recording ten goals and 22 points in 27 games.